+Prepared for:

-Prepared for: Rural Municipality of Stanley
+Rural Municipality of Stanley

+Submitted by:

-Submitted by: Urban Systems Ltd.
+Urban Systems Ltd.

-> May 2021
+May 2021

 This report is prepared for the sole use of the Rural Municipality of Stanley.
 No representations of any kind are made by Urban Systems Ltd. or its employees to any party with whom Urban Systems Ltd. does not have a contract.
-No representations of any kind are made by Urban Systems Ltd. or its employees to any party with whom Urban Systems Ltd. or its employees to any party with whom Urban Systems Ltd. © 2021 URBANSYSTEMS®.
+No representations of any kind are made by Urban Systems Ltd. or its employees to any party with whom Urban Systems Ltd. does not have a contract. © 2021 URBANSYSTEMS®.